PatrickTrentin88/wcet_omt/test/README.md

 ## TESTING INSTALLATION

-In order to check that the *probject* is successfully installed, please run the following test:
+In order to check that the *project* is successfully installed, the first step is to check that the environment is properly configured:

+    ~$ pushd bench
+    ~$ make version ; popd

+If each and every listed tool is found within the project's resources, then it means that the installation and configuration of the environment was successful

+In order to test the capability of performing an experimental session, the following commands should be used:

     ~$ pushd bench
     ~$ make all ; popd